Link IoT Edge provides two sample drivers: Light and LightSensor. This topic describes how to use the two drivers.

-Configuration Format (Key-value Configuration) If you select Key-value Configuration, click Add Configuration on the Driver Configurations page.
-Then, specify the Configuration Name, Value, and Description parameters.
+Configuration Format: Key-value Configuration If you select Key-value Configuration, click Add Configuration.
+Then, set the Configuration Name, Value, and Description parameters to configure the driver.

 You can add a maximum of 100 key-value pairs.

-Configuration Format (JSON Format) If you select JSON Format, enter the JSON-formatted data to configure the driver.
+Configuration Format: JSON Format If you select JSON Format, enter JSON-formatted data to configure the driver.
 The data size cannot exceed 1 KB.
 Link IoT Edge automatically verifies the format.
-If the format is invalid, modify the data as prompted.
-Configuration Format (Configuration File) If you select Configuration File, edit a local configuration file and upload it to the console.
+If the format is invalid, modify the JSON-formatted data as prompted.
+Configuration Format: Configuration File If you select Configuration File, edit a configuration file on your computer and upload it to the Link IoT Edge console.

 - Optional.
 On the right side of Devices, click Container Configurations.
-On the page that appears, configure the container for the driver.
-After you complete
+On the Container Configurations page, configure the container for the driver.
+Click

-Table 2.
-Parameters Parameter Description Host Mode Specifies whether to isolate the container network from the host network.
-The valid values are described as follows:
+Parameter Description Host Mode Specifies whether to isolate the container network from the host network.
+Valid values:

-- Yes: This value indicates that the container network is the same as the host network.
+- Yes: The container network is the same as the host network.

-- No: This value indicates that the container network is isolated from the host network.
-If you select this option, you must configure the Network Port Mapping settings.
+- No: The container network is isolated from the host network.
+If you select this option, you must set the Network Port Mapping parameter.

 Network Port Mapping The mappings between host network ports and container network ports.
-This parameter is available only when Host Mode is set to No. The network where the function runs is isolated from the host network.
+This parameter is available only when you set the Host Mode parameter to No. The network where the function runs is isolated from the host network.
 You can map the listening port of the function in the container to a host network port.
 This allows client programs on various hosts to access the services that are provided by the function.
 You can specify a maximum of 10 entries.